fujidaiti/smooth_sheets/README.md

 <br/>

-### ModalSheets
+### Modal Sheets

 <div align="center">
   <img width="160" src="https://github.com/fujidaiti/smooth_sheets/assets/68946713/f2212362-e193-4dab-8f8b-f24942051775"/>
 </div>

-A sheet can be displayed as a modal sheet using ModalSheetRoute for imperative navigation, or ModalSheetPage for declarative navigation.
-To enable the *swipe-to-dismiss* action, which allows the user to dismiss the sheet by a swiping-down gesture, set `swipeDismissible` to true.
+A sheet can be displayed as a modal sheet using `ModalSheetRoute` for imperative navigation, or `ModalSheetPage` for declarative navigation.

 <div align="center">
   <img width="160" src="https://github.com/fujidaiti/smooth_sheets/assets/68946713/242a8d32-a355-4d4a-8248-4572a03c64eb"/>
 </div>

 Furthermore, [the modal sheets in the style of iOS 15](https://medium.com/surf-dev/bottomsheet-in-ios-15-uisheetpresentationcontroller-and-its-capabilities-5e913661c9f) are also supported.
-For imperative navigation, use CupertinoModalSheetRoute, and for declarative navigation, use CupertinoModalSheetPage, respectively.
+For imperative navigation, use `CupertinoModalSheetRoute`, and for declarative navigation, use `CupertinoModalSheetPage`, respectively.

 See also: